 David Shormann has taught Saxon Math courses for many years.
 When he decided to create his own math courses, he drew upon some of John Saxon's best ideas and combined those with his own ideas to create high school level courses: Algebra 1, Algebra 2, and Precalculus.
+(A Prealgebra course was added after I wrote this review, so I haven't reviewed it.)

 As in the original Saxon Math series, Shormann Math integrates geometry with algebra within courses titled Algebra 1 and Algebra 2.
 There is no separate geometry course.
 In addition, courses teach in increments with continual review, teaching math like a language as did John Saxon's courses.

 On the other hand, Shormann’s courses are presented through streamed videos.
-Practice problems as well as problems on quizzes and exams are worked on paper, but answers are entered into the program where students then get immediate feedback—an approach called interactive coursework.
+Practice problems, as well as problems on quizzes and exams, are worked on paper, but answers are entered into the program where students then get immediate feedback—an approach called interactive coursework.
 Solutions are on videos as well as in PDF files, and an automated grading and tracking system records student progress.
 Many students and parents will also appreciate that Shormann Math courses have fewer problems per lesson than do Saxon Math courses.

 Shormann incorporates technology both in the presentation of the course material and in the teaching itself.
 While not absolutely required, a graphing calculator and the Geometer’s Sketchpad software can be used throughout the courses.
 All students will need at least a scientific calculator.
 Precalculus and Calculus students have the opportunity to learn Onshape, a cloud-based, computer-aided design (CAD) program.